pscheiben/Cross-Correlation-Simulations/README.md

 # Simulation
 Simulations for honours project

-This app design to simulate different scenarios to investigate cross-correlation.
+This app is designed to simulate different scenarios of cross-correlation.
+MATLAB R2023b was used.